 - Add the onions and cook, moving frequently until just starting to colour, then add the garlic.
 Cook for a minute longer.

-- Add the tomatoes and keep moving everything around for about 4 minutes, until the tomatoes have burst a bit and are just starting to caramelize.
+- Add the tomatoes and keep moving everything around for about 4 minutes, until they burst a bit and are just starting to caramelize.

-- Turn the heat down to medium low, and add the salt and pepper and herbs, then the tomato paste.
+- Turn the heat down to medium-low, add the salt and pepper and herbs, then the tomato paste.
 Stir together well and let the tomato paste cook for a few minutes, stirring frequently until it turns a darker brick red.

 - Pour in the milk and stir well until a creamy sauce is formed.
-Keep it simmering over the heat for about 7 minutes, until the sauce reduces down and thickens up enough to coat the pasta well.
-If you leave it any longer and it thickens up too much, simply add another little bit of milk to thin it out.
+Keep it simmering over the heat for about 7 minutes, until the sauce reduces and thickens up enough to coat the pasta well.
+If you leave it any longer and it thickens up too much, simply add a little drop of milk (or starchy pasta water) to thin it.